zhaoyuan2022/pxf-pdb/concourse/docker/pxf-dev-base/README.md

 # How to build pxf-dev-base docker images locally?

 The generated images are the base images for building and testing PXF.

+If you do NOT want to build the images yourself, you can pull them from GCR by running docker pull.
+For example, for the CentOS7 image for Greenplum 6, use the following command:

+    export PROJECT_ID=<YOUR_PROJECT_ID>
+    docker pull gcr.io/$PROJECT_ID/gpdb-pxf-dev/gpdb6-centos7-test-pxf:latest

+For a list of images built by `cloudbuild` take a look [here](../README.md).

 This guide assumes the PXF repository lives under the `~/workspace/pxf` directory.
 The `cloudbuild.yaml` file produces the following docker images: